ChangemakerStudios/Papercut-SMTP/README.md

 ## Papercut SMTP Background Service
 Papercut SMTP has an optional "always on" service to receive emails even when the client is not running.
 It's installed by default with [Papercut.Setup.exe](https://github.com/ChangemakerStudios/Papercut/releases).
-Alternatively, it can be run in an almost portable way by downloading [Papercut.Service.zip](https://github.com/ChangemakerStudios/Papercut/releases), unzipping and [following the service installation instructions](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service).
+<br />Alternatively, it can be run in [an almost portable way](https://github.com/ChangemakerStudios/Papercut-SMTP/issues/248) by downloading [Papercut.Service.zip](https://github.com/ChangemakerStudios/Papercut/releases), unzipping and [following the service installation instructions](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service#readme).

 ## License
 Papercut SMTP is Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).